ezeio/BowlingApp/README.md

 # BowlingApp
-A command line bowling application develped using BDD and TDD
+A command line bowling application developed using BDD and TDD